 - It should go without saying, but since the web is overflowing with scams, I like that Opinion Outpost is a legit survey site that pays out cash to its members.

 - Like all paid online surveys, it’s not a significant source of income.
 Especially for the amount of time you will invest.

 - Having to share personal and private information.

-- The minimum payout is relatively low at $10 (or 100 points) but that means you’ll still spend significant time before seeing any money.
-For example, an email I received today was to complete a 15-point survey with an estimated length of 28 minutes.
+- The minimum payout is relatively low at $10 (or 100 points), but you’ll still spend significant time before seeing any money.
+For example, an email I received when I first reviewed Opinion Outpost was to complete a 15-point survey with an estimated length of 28 minutes.